tc39/proposal-pattern-matching/README.md

 }
 ```

+It is possible that array patterns could also match iterables, however it's not clear this design is desirable.
+First, it's not clear that users of pattern matching would expect array patterns to match any object with Symbol.iterable.
+Second, since pulling values out of an iterable is side-effecty, it introduces a lot of confusion around what the state of the iterable is in each match leg and it's not clear that side-effecty-by-default pattern matching is a good idea.

+That said, destructuring does work on iterables so there is a strong alignment argument here.

 ## Literal Patterns
 Literal patterns are string, number, boolean, null, and undefined literals and matches exactly that value.
 Examples: